hemerajs/hemera/website/blog/2018-03-19-new-version-5.0.0-rc.1.md

 I'm really happy to announce the new Hemera 5 release!

 This release is a ground-breaking refactoring of the core.
-The goal was to simplify but also make the lifecycle of extensions and middlwares more predictable.
+The goal was to simplify but also to make the lifecycle of extensions and middlwares more predictable.

 ## In summary: